Analysis | Cory Booker, a product of the suburbs, is coming to ruin the suburbs, according to Trump

 Of course, signing a bill that one senator promoted is significantly different than putting that senator “in charge” of implementing a policy, so plenty of people have questioned what else could be behind frequently invoking one of the nation’s most recognizable Black politicians in this attack.

-Booker says it’s a racially-motivated scare tactic, and described such tactics as a factor in making Trump so unpopular with so many voters of color.
-He thinks that could ultimately cost Trump voters in the suburbs, which are far more diverse than Trump seems to understand.
+Booker says it’s a racially motivated scare tactic, and he described such tactics as a factor in making Trump so unpopular with so many voters of color.
+Booker believes that could ultimately cost Trump voters in the suburbs, which are far more diverse than Trump seems to understand.

-“I really do think that it’s something as basic as, ‘Let me find a Black person and I can try to scare people from the suburbs,’ ” Booker said on MSNBC’s “All In” last month.
+“I really do think that it’s something as basic as, ‘Let me find a Black person, and I can try to scare people from the suburbs,’ ” Booker said on MSNBC’s “All In” last month.
 “But it’s very personal to me because of my backstory.”

-Booker was raised in suburban New Jersey after his parents integrated a relatively affluent, predominantly white suburb with hopes of providing a better education for their sons.
+Booker was raised in suburban New Jersey after his parents integrated a relatively affluent, predominantly White suburb in the hope of providing a better education for their sons.
 Here’s how Booker described his family’s experience on MSNBC:

 In 1969, when I was a baby, my parents tried to move into these amazing New Jersey suburbs.
 They were turned away from houses because of the color of their skin.
 And if it wasn’t for activists — many of them White — in that community, they would send White couples out to pose as my parents after my parents were turned away to see if houses were still for sale.